Intellis-Blog-Software-Facility-Capital-Planning

 All Posts

 Today is International Women's Day!
-On this important occasion, we're looking back at the history of women in tech and highlighting notable women who have driven innovation and led change in the technology sector.
+On this momentous occasion, we're looking back at women's history in tech and highlighting notable women who have driven innovation and led change in the technology sector.

-The origin story of the early electronic computing industry is filled with contributions from women.
+The early electronic computing industry's origin story is filled with women's contributions.
 It is undeniable that women have left a lasting mark on the industry and continue to make important contributions.
-To celebrate this rich history, we're highlighting 5 notable women in tech.
+To celebrate this rich history, we're highlighting five notable women in tech.

 Grace Hopper